 Some specific costs for nightlife related activities in Saint Louis:

 When we compare the travel costs of actual travelers between Jacksonville and Saint Louis, we can see that Jacksonville is more expensive.
 And not only is Saint Louis much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Saint Louis would let you spend less money overall.
 Or, you could decide to spend more money in Saint Louis and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Jacksonville would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Jacksonville than you might in Saint Louis.

 Jacksonville has a larger population, and is about 2 times larger than the population of Saint Louis.
 When comparing the sizes of Jacksonville and Saint Louis, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Jacksonville is around the same temperature as Saint Louis.
-Typically, the summer temperatures in Jacksonville in July are around 82°F (28°C), and Saint Louis is about 81°F (27°C).
+Typically, the summer temperatures in Jacksonville in July average around 82°F (28°C), and Saint Louis averages at about 81°F (27°C).